collapsed-stacks/startups/questions/494/how-to-split-test-20-domains.md

 - tagged: `testing`
 - score: 2

-<p>I've accumulated over 20 possible domains for one project.
-I'd like to use Adwords to push a bunch of traffic at them to see which sticks.</p>
+I've accumulated over 20 possible domains for one project.
+I'd like to use Adwords to push a bunch of traffic at them to see which sticks.

-<p>I assume I have to point all of the domains at one solution and I have to tell the solution to accept each of them.
+I assume I have to point all of the domains at one solution and I have to tell the solution to accept each of them.
 I have to write a bunch of copy to test with.
 I have to set up a bunch of ad groups, each of which will push at one domain.
-I assume I should tell Google not to crawl each of the sites, so there's no dupe hit.</p>
+I assume I should tell Google not to crawl each of the sites, so there's no dupe hit.

-<p>Is there a service that makes this easy?
+Is there a service that makes this easy?
 Should I just hire a VA to do it?
 Roll my own site or use one of unbounce/launchrock etc?
 (Who seems to specialise in on-page optimization, not necessarily domain testing).
-Is there a way to stop Google penalising me for duplicate content?</p>
+Is there a way to stop Google penalising me for duplicate content?

 ## Answer 498